Early Days: the 1950s and 1960s

 In 2008, Greswold was 50 years old and celebrated its Golden anniversary.
 Much had changed since the first log book entry half a century earlier.
 Who would have predicted back then the advent of the Internet and the continuing popularity of X-Factor?
 A week of special events included the launch of 50 golden balloons.
 The PTA presented each child with their own memory book to mark the occasion.
 In the Upper School Hall, a special mural designed and painted by pupils (with a little help from artist Adrian Higgins) was unveiled.

 The start of this decade began with the completion of the new extension and the removal of the large shipping container that had been a feature of our car park for a year.
-Our new extension, which included small group rooms, a wrap-around room, music room and a brilliant new library, was opened in May 2010 by the mayor of Solihull.
-Co-incidentially this was the same day that a rather large truck arrived with all the wood to create our outdoor classroom on the Key Stage 2 playground - another exciting development.
+The new extension, which included small group rooms, a wrap-around room, music room and a brilliant new library, was opened in May 2010 by the mayor of Solihull.
+Co-incidentially this was the same day that a rather large truck arrived with all the wood to create our outdoor classroom on the Key Stage 2 playground.
 Our pupils were getting quite used to the sight of heavy construction machinery.

 Our partnership with Anhuibeili School in Beijing continued to develop with teachers from China visiting Greswold in October 2011.
 Year 4 got some special lessons from the Chinese staff who were themselves learning how children are taught in England.
 As the summer of 2012 arrived, Greswold celebrated the two big events taking place - the Queen's diamond jubilee and the London Olympics.
 There were plenty of themed activities and a whole week of sport to enjoy.
 The weather was typically British and rainy meaning that the picnic for the Jubilee took place inside while a week of sport left the field looking like a quagmire.